A FUSION FLAVOR FAVE

 You bought it for that scone or other recipe that called for it, but you really have no idea what it does.
 Truth!

-Cream of tartar is an acid that strengthens proteins in eggs and milk, among other things, helping them solidify better at higher temperatures, without becoming rubbery or tough.
+Cream of tartar is an acid that strengthens proteins in eggs and milk, among other things, helping them solidify better at higher temperatures, without becoming rubbery or tough, and without the vinegar taste.
 Read my piece on it, It’s about to rock your world here by making one of the most delicate and flavorful puddings that will come out of your pots!

 We put in the CofT after the egg yolks at 68°C or 154°F to help them as they build and bind in our low-heat cook that gradually moves up to perfect.